Parmesan and Thyme Cheese Straws

 5. After the dough has rested in the fridge, it’s ready to cut.
 Cut the dough in half, and then into ¼-inch to ½-inch sticks.
 Transfer them to a parchment-lined baking sheet, spreading them out evenly.

-6. Bake for 12-15 minutes, or until golden and fragrant.
+6. Bake for 12 to 15 minutes, or until golden and fragrant.
 Let cool completely before serving.